-Water quality facilities shall have an access road that provides for maintenance and inspection of all inflow and outflow structures.
+Stormwater management facilities shall have an access road that provides for maintenance and inspection of all inflow and outflow structures.
 The following criteria are the minimum City requirements:

-- 1. 12 in. of 1-1/2"-0 compacted crushed gravel over firm subgrade and geotextile mat.
-Crushed aggregate and subgrade shall be compacted to 95% of maximum dry density, as determined by AASHTO T-180. - 2.
-The plan shall include design of strengthened sidewalk sections where maintenance vehicles will cross.
-At a minimum, sidewalk shall be built per Standard Drawing WL-504A or WL-504B.

-- 3. Maximum grade is 15% with a 3% cross slope unless approved otherwise by the City Engineer. - 4.
+- 1. 12 in. of 1-1/2"-0 compacted crushed gravel and subgrade shall be compacted to 95% of maximum dry density, as determined by AASHTO T-180. - 2.
+At a minimum, a driveway approach shall be built per ODOT Standard Drawing RD740, RD745 or RD750. - 3.
+Maximum grade is 15% with a 3% cross slope unless approved otherwise by the City Engineer. - 4.
 Minimum width is 15 ft. - 5.
-Access shall extend to within 10 ft. of all control structures, including both inflow and outflow structures unless otherwise approved by the City Engineer. - 6.
-Access gates to pond shall be 15 ft. wide, lockable and per Standard Drawing WL-616.
+Access shall extend to within 10 ft. of all control structures, including both inflow and outflow structures, unless otherwise approved by the City Engineer. - 6.
+Access gates to pond, when required, shall be 15 ft. wide, lockable and per ODOT Standard Drawings RD820 and RD815.